I have wanted to go on a writing retreat for ages. Not with other people, but on my own. Simply lock me up in a house somewhere and write.

 It was so dark at night

-To begin with, it felt like a huge challenge to be all alone on a farm where there’s 500 m to the nearest neighbor.
-But after some time where I had a chance to calm myself it was wonderful.
-I’m used to having light, houses and noise around me at most times, so the “pitch-black-ness” of the nights out there made me quite anxious.
-It also made me look at why I was anxious around darkness, and I healed some stuff around it, that I think I’ve been carrying with me for ages.
+To begin with, it felt like a huge challenge to be all alone on a farm where the nearest neighbor is 500 meters away.
+But after some time, I had a chance to calm myself, it was wonderful.
+I’m used to having light, houses, and noise around me at most times, so the “pitch-black-ness” of the nights out there made me quite anxious.
+It also made me ask myself why I was anxious around darkness, and I healed some stuff around it, that I think I’ve been carrying with me for ages.
 Another great thing was that I started tracking the daily cyclus of day and nighttime, something I haven’t been that aware of, before.

 I didn’t speak many words

-I loved to move around in silence.
-Writing in silence.
-For the first days, music was playing in the background at all times, but I eventually turned it off.
+I love to move around in silence.
+Write in silence.
+For the first days, I have music playing in the background at all times but I eventually turned it off.
 I did the same with my phone.
 It felt like I was centering myself.
 It felt like I was finally able to get a distance to everything that has happened in the last year.

-It was great being alone in the world again, just tending myself and my creativity.
-It was amazing, and the focus made some things clear around the book.
+It was great being alone in the world again, just tending to myself and my creativity.
+It was amazing and the focus made some things clear for my book.
 Like there are parts of it that I can’t write yet.
 There are subjects I need to research more on before I put my take on it down on paper.
-The focus made parts of the book process easy peasy.
+The focus made parts of the writing process easy peasy.

-There was a ton of other benefits.
-Taking my art serious and taking my time to nurture it on my own.
+There were tons of other benefits.
+Taking my art seriously and taking my time to nurture it on my own.
 Giving myself permission and space to “birth” it.
 I felt like some of the literary giants sitting in this house in the countryside, surrounded by animals.

 Somewhere in this process, it became a book.
 Maybe a shit draft right now but it’s still a book that I am writing, and not just some thoughts coming together.
 It has a structure now, and it’s finding its voice.

 So writing retreats are highly recommendable.
 Especially in places where there is peace and silence and darkness at night.